rust-rocksdb/rust-rocksdb/README.md

 the crate feature `multi-threaded-cf`, which makes this binding's data structures use `RwLock` by default.
 Alternatively, you can directly create `DBWithThreadMode<MultiThreaded>` without enabling the crate feature.

+## Portable builds

+RocksDB's build, unlike Cargo, will default to setting `-march=native`, which generate code that fully takes advantage of build machine's CPU's features.
+This may create a binary that isn't compatible with other CPUs on the same architecture.
+For example, building on a machine with AVX512 support will create a binary that fails with `SIGILL` on machines without AVX512.

+Set the `portable` feature on this crate to pass `PORTABLE=1` to RocksDB's build, which will create a portable binary at the cost of some performance.